 AI for Dentists

-AI for Dentists: How to Automate Your Practice with OpenClaw
+AI for Dentists: How to Automate Your Practice with Claude Code

 The average dental practice loses 15+ hours per week to appointment reminders, insurance follow-ups, and patient communication.
 Here's how to get that time back with a free AI assistant.